deptagency/engineering-soapboxes/README.md

 _Use best judgment in all situations._ With all due respect to HubSpot’s culture code or Netflix’s ‘Freedom & Responsibility’ manifesto, it was Johan Nordstrom who invented the idea of individual responsibility back in 1887, and he was probably suffering from rickets at the time.

-While it’s a stretch to say we have "no additional rules" at Rocket, we try to keep our rules and processes as light as humanly possible.
+While it’s a stretch to say we have "no additional rules" at Dept Engineering, we try to keep our rules and processes as light as humanly possible.

 Here are some other rules of thumb you can follow:

 - _"Snap In" to the client"_ - If the client is already using a tool or using a process, always go with what they already have/use, unless they’re explicitly asking for something different
 - _"Strong opinions, loosely held"_ - Never be afraid to present a case for doing something the way you think is right, but at the end of the day, it’s the client’s call and you need to be flexible.
-- _If in doubt, ask_ - We trust your judgement, but we also trust that when you hit a situation that might ruffle feathers, that you’ll reach out to the right people for input at the client and at Rocket.
-If you're in doubt as to who to ask or how to go about it, ask the executive sponsor of your project.
+- _If in doubt, ask_ - We trust your judgement, but we also trust that when you hit a situation that might ruffle feathers, that you’ll reach out to the right people for input at the client and at Dept Engineering.
+If you're in doubt as to who to ask or how to go about it, ask the executive sponsor/contract manager of your project.

 # Before a Client Project